-In 1995 – the year Amazon started selling books online – a legendary scientist, hacker-hunter and early computer enthusiast wrote an epic article dismissing the internet as a big noisy gimmick.
+In 1995 – the year Amazon started selling books online – the legendary scientist, hacker-hunter and early computer enthusiast, Dr. Clifford Stoll, wrote an epic article dismissing the internet as a big noisy gimmick.

 Posing in front of his computer whilst holding a crystal ball (I kid you not, see above) Dr. Stoll prophesied that “the web” will never have any significant impact on media, publishing or commerce.
 “You can’t take your computer to the beach”, he said about e-books.
 And he went on:

 “We’re promised instant catalog shopping—just point and click for great deals.
 We’ll order airline tickets over the network, make restaurant reservations and negotiate sales contracts. […].
 So how come my local mall does more business in an afternoon than the entire Internet handles in a month?
 Even if there were a trustworthy way to send money over the Internet—which there isn’t—the network is missing a most essential ingredient of capitalism: salespeople”

 Ever since I discovered this article years ago, rarely has a fortnight passed without me sharing it with someone.
 I can’t recommend it enough.

 It is the best piece of writing I know confirming that you should not trust anyone who claims to know what the future will hold.
 Also, that sometimes, deep domain knowledge is a barrier to innovation.

 Dr. Stoll was not some random punter.
 He was really smart.
 He knew the computers and the web better than most other people in his generation.
 He caught a KGB hacker, on the early web.
 Of all people, how could this guy get everything so wrong?